We tested and showed that Telegram stripped off all photos’ EXIF metadata when sending over their network.

 - EXIF details are removed.
-These details usually contain camera settings such as ISO settings, use of Flash, aperture settings etc.,
+These details usually contain camera settings such as ISO settings, use of Flash, aperture settings, etc.

 - Creation Date is only available to the device that took the original photo.
 This means only the Sender can see this value.
 This value is the exact date & time at which the photo is taken.
-However, when sending over to Telegram, the recipient/s will not see this.
+However, when sending it over to Telegram, the recipient/s will not see this.

 - File Access Date is only available to the Telegram recipient/s.
-As they do not have information to the original “Creation Date”, this value is often later than Creation Date, and it captures the date & time when the photo was sent to the recipient.
+As they do not have information on the original “Creation Date”, this value is often later than Creation Date, and it captures the date & time when the photo was sent to the recipient.

 Q & A